-Similar to the general population, heart disease and cancer are the two most common causes of death among AI/AN residents in the combined service area.
+Similar to the general population, heart disease and cancer are the two most common causes of death among Al/AN residents in the combined service area.

-Racial miscoding of Al/AN on vital records has been well documented (see limitations section), therefore many of the results presented in Figure 7 may be unrealistically low.
+Racial miscoding of Al/AN on vital records has been well documented, therefore many of the results presented in Figure 7 may be unrealistically low.